liu2g/mgms/code/cpp-sensor-module/README.md

 Flashing the MCU may need extra setup depending on the programmer chip ([for example](https://www.asensar.com/guide/arduino_atemlstudio/integrate-avrdude-with-atmel-studio.html)).

-# With GNU Make
+## With GNU Make
 The same [`Makefile`](../make-avr-template/Makefile) was attached along with sources.
 Follow [this guide](../make-avr-template/README.md) on how to use it.

----
-**NOTE:**

-Only build was tested.
+**NOTE:** Only build was tested.
 Runtime behavior on the actual hardware was not test for this solution.

----
+# Why We Didn't Use Arduino and Downloadable Libraries
+We were well aware that with the selected hardware, it is easy to use libraries provided by Arduino and breakout-board vendors for the solution.
+However, we (mostly Alan and Liu) decided to not use them for multiple reasons.

+1. We would like to practice and demonstrate our C/C++ programming skill via this project.
+2. We find it easier to think in hardware with minimal software dependencies.
+3. We believe minimal library dependencies offer high portability to many more platforms, as well as high expandability to more advanced features.